TCNOco/TcNo-Acc-Switcher/README.md

 *Wastes no time closing, switching and restarting Steam and other platforms.*<br />
 **NOTE:** Not created for cheating purposes.
 All it does is change accounts.
 Use it as you see fit, accepting responsibility.

+The optional native Steam Guard feature stores encrypted authenticator secrets and uses Steam's mobile endpoints.
+Read the [Steam Guard backup and security guide](docs/steam-guard.md) before enabling it.

 # How does it work?
 Simple.
 It swaps out files and registry values that point to your last logged in account while the program is closed.
 Think of it as freezing a platform like Steam in time, and replacing the "account block" with a previously frozen "account block", then unfreezing it.
 To Steam and your Steam account, it "looks" like you pulled your plug out and put it back in a week or so later, meanwhile you were playing on other accounts.
-Swapping the account block lets the program: Not interact with passwords, and not interact with 2-factor, so you can "Skip" both of those in the login process.
+Ordinary account switching still does not require a password or two-factor code; the optional Steam Guard feature is a separate, explicit workflow.

 You can see (and edit) how account switching works by checking [Platforms.json](https://github.com/TCNOco/TcNo-Acc-Switcher/blob/go/Platforms.json).